 For those who have more drawer space then wall space, there is a wide assortment of jewelry trays to use in your drawers (or on shelves).
 Before I got my jewelry armoire I was gifted with several jewelry trays one Christmas by my sister-in-law.
 They were perfect for my needs and space at the time.

 I liked using the jewelry trays and would still be using them if I hadn’t treated myself to the jewelry armoire.
+The nice thing about them is that you can get them with a variety of different sized compartments to fit your specific jewelry needs.
+They’re also lined to keep your items looking good.

 Now I’ll admit that I’ve never been one who liked my jewelry stored out in the open.
 I’m too prone to knocking things over and I’ve never had enough horizontal space (that wasn’t taken up with books and such) to find a system useful.
 But lots of people do like the “boutique” look of having their jewelry on display and using it as decorations.
 If your this suits your style, this jewelry stand is 12″ by 16″ tall and would hold a decent amount of your treasures.

 Ultimately, how you decide to store and organize your jewelry depends on personal preferences and needs.
+You’ll want to consider:

 - How large is your collection?